 The Celts built a number of fortified settlements – oppida.
 Some of them, e.g. the Bratislava oppidum, have been proven to be permanently settled since then.
 However most of the Celts lived in smaller settlements, built wood houses, and put iron locks on their doors.
 The Celts were skilful artisans - blacksmiths, potters, coiners, farmers and traders.
 They maintained close contacts with the Greek and Roman civilisations that significantly influenced their culture.

-In the 1st century BC the Daks came to the territory of present-day Slovakia, which caused the mingling of the Celtic and the Dak population and cultures.
+In the 1st century BC the Daks came to the territory of present-day Slovakia, which caused the integration of the Celtic and the Dak population and cultures.
 However, in 10 BC the Romans defeated the Daks and shifted the borders of the Roman Empire to the central Danube.
 The Dak population disappeared from Slovakia during the 1st century AD.
-The process of liquidating the majority of the Celts was completed by the conquests of Germanic tribes from the northwest.
+The remove of the majority of the Celts was completed by the conquests of Germanic tribes from the northwest.
 The Celts kept their positions in northern Slovakia until the 2nd century AD.

-In the late 4th century the Roman Empire was in profound decline.
+In the late 4th century the Roman Empire was in deep decline.
 Nations began to migrate, contributing to the fall of the Roman Empire.
 A large portion of the original population of Slovakia abandoned the country or was defeated by the newcomers.
 Many tribes such as the Visigoths, Ostrogots, Longobards, and Gepidi moved through the territory of Slovakia due to attacks of the nomadic Avars.
 These tribes built their population centre in close proximity to Slovakia – between the rivers Tisza and Danube.

 Arrival of the Slavs